The New Hampshire Chicken is a hardy, yet friendly bird that closely resembles the Rhode Island Red.

 While the two share a history, there’s something unique about the New Hampshire breed that could earn it its place in your backyard flock.

 If you’re interested in learning more about New Hampshire chickens, we’ll now discuss the breed standard, temperament, general health, and why they could make a great dual purpose chicken for any homesteader.
 Let’s start with the New Hampshire chicken background.

 Believe it or not, the New Hampshire chicken was actually first bred in Massachusetts, and then in New Hampshire where it received its name.

 Some people call it the Hampshire Red for its red to orange plumage.

 Around then, a New Hampshire poultry breeder, Professor ‘Red’ Richardson looked to produce a chicken that would provide a fair amount of meat, rapid growth, and better feathering than the Rhode Island Red

 He chose the strains of Rhode Island Red hens that met these criteria.

-This ultimately led to the official establishment of New Hampshire chickens!
+This ultimately led to the official establishment of New Hampshire Reds or New Hampshire chickens!